Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 - Understand what the interface of the pallet is and its implementation.
 - What the Subscription Service role is.
 - How Response Handler is being laveraged.
-- How Asset Trapping fits into the XCM picture
+- Understand how to craft XCM in FRAME pallets.

 ---